Li-Tian/neo/Documentation/articles/cryptography/hash_algorithm.md

 ### RIPEMD160

-​　RIPEMD is an encryption hash function published by Hans Dobbertin, Antoon Bosselaers Bart Prenee from COSIC research team, University of Leuven in 1996.
+​　RIPEMD is a cryptographic hash function published by Hans Dobbertin, Antoon Bosselaers Bart Prenee from COSIC research team, University of Leuven in 1996.

 　RIPEMD160 is a 160-bit improvement based on RIPEMD.
 This algorithm produces a 160-bit hash, which can be presented in hexadecimal format.
 One feature of this algorithm is avalanche effect, i.e. any slight changes can result in a totally different hash value.